micahflee/civicrm-extension-stripe/README.txt

 Stripe Payment Processor for CiviCRM
 ====================================

+Note: This is in development and doesn't work yet

 Installation instructions:

 1. Set up a custom extensions and a custom templates directory in CiviCRM by go